由于新冠状病毒爆发, 我们将会在网上直接发放奶票。请通过WIC2Go 手机程序, 查看您的奶票和下次预约的时间。如果没有下次预约时间和新的奶票, 请联系我们:

-WIC is NOT considered as a Public Charge.
-WIC serves about half of all infant in the United States.
+IMPORTANT: WIC is NOT considered as a Public Charge.
+WIC serves about half of all infants in the United States.
 All pregnant and postpartum women, infants and children up to 5 years old, may qualify to receive WIC benefits.

 Welcome to Elmhurst WIC Program – The Most Diverse and Well Known Program

-If you your interested in applying, please reach out!
+If you are interested in applying, please reach out!

 Contact us: 718-334-3265

 Complete your certification and re certification online

 Please prepare the following documents before contacting us: